Corporate Governance

 It is the responsibility of the Chairman to ensure that Board members receive sufficient and timely information regarding corporate and business issues to enable them to discharge their duties.

 A detailed agenda is established for each scheduled meeting and appropriate documentation is provided to directors in advance of the meeting.
-Regular Board meetings provide an agenda that will include reports from the Chairman, the Managing Director, reports on the performance of the business and current trading, and specific proposals where the approval of the Board is sought.
+Regular Board meetings provide an agenda that will include reports from the Chairman, reports on the performance of the business and current trading, and specific proposals where the approval of the Board is sought.

 Division of responsibilities